Galli: Interpretations

 Shelley Hales wrote: "Greek and Roman literature consistently reinforces the sexual and racial difference of eunuchs by stressing how different they look.
 They were presented as wearing bright clothes, heavy jewellery, make-up and sporting bleached and crimped hair."
-Because the galli castrated themselves and wore women's clothing, accessories and makeup, scholars have interpreted them as transgender.
+Because the galli castrated themselves and wore women's clothing, accessories and makeup, some scholars have interpreted them as transgender.

 The galli may also have occupied a "third gender" in Roman society.
 Jacob Latham has connected the foreign nature of Magna Mater and her priests' nonconforming gender presentation.
 They may have existed outside Roman constructions of masculinity and femininity altogether, which can explain the adverse reactions of Roman male citizens against the gallis transgression of gender norms.
+Firmicus Maternus said "they say they are not men... they want to pass as women."
+He elaborated, "Animated by some sort of reverential feeling, they actually have made this element [air] into a woman [Caelestis, the goddess].
+For, because air is an intermediary between sea and sky, they honor it through priests who have womanish voices."

 Some scholars have linked the episode of the self-castration of Attis to the ritual castration of the galli.
 At Pessinus, the centre of the Cybele cult, there were two high priests during the Hellenistic period, one with the title of "Attis" and the other with the name of "Battakes".
 Both were eunuchs.
 The high priests had considerable political influence during this period, and letters exist from a high priest of Attis to the kings of Pergamon, Eumenes II and Attalus II, inscribed on stone.
 Later, during the Flavian period, there was a college of ten priests, not castrated, and now Roman citizens, but still using the title "Attis".